chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

-Alternatively, if the server wishes to hide the fact that a client identity is unrecognized, the server MAY simulate the protocol as if an identity was recognized, but then reject the client's Finished message with a "decrypt_error" alert, as if the password was incorrect.
+Alternatively, if the server wishes to hide the fact that a client identity is unrecognized, the server MAY simulate the protocol as if an identity was recognized, but the password was incorrect.
 This is similar to the procedure outlined in {{?RFC5054}}.
 The simulation mechanism is described in {{simulation}}.